Dagur Sigurðsson: Coaching career

 Dagur began his coaching career as a player-coach for Austrian club Bregenz upon his transfer to the club in 2003.
 Following four consecutive national championship titles, he won a fifth title with the team in his first season after retiring as a player in 2008.
 That same year, he became the head coach of the Austrian men's national team, before joining German club Füchse Berlin in 2009.
 Dagur led the Austrian national team to a ninth-place finish at the 2010 European Championship and left the team that year.
 In 2014, he won the DHB-Pokal with Füchse Berlin, the club's first major trophy, and became the head coach of the German men's national team.
 Dagur won the EHF Cup with Füchse Berlin in 2015 and left the team following the conclusion of the season.

 Dagur won the 2016 European Championship with the German national team and earned the bronze medal at the 2016 Summer Olympics.
 He left the team in 2017 to coach the Japanese men's national team, finishing third and second at the Asian Championship in 2020 and 2024 respectively.

-He became the head coach of the Croatian men's national team in early 2024 qualified for the 2024 Olympics and finished 9th and then placed second at the 2025 World Championship, losing to Denmark in the final.
+He became the head coach of the Croatian men's national team in early 2024, which qualified for the 2024 Olympics, finished 9th and then placed second at the 2025 World Championship, losing to Denmark in the final.
+At the 2026 European Men's Handball Championship, he led Croatia to secure third place and bronze medal, after losing from Germany in semi-finals but winning against Iceland in the 3rd place match.

+Before their semifinal against Germany, he criticised the schedule as his team had to play two games in less than 24 hours and then go on a bus to Herning, meaning they had no training day before their semifinal, as well as the fact that the Croatian team as the only semifinalist had to stay in Silkeborg, 40 km away, rather than in Herning.
+As a response, the EHF acknowledged the criticism and stated that changed will be made in the future.